kristapsdz/openrsync/README.md

 accepts only a subset of rsync's command-line arguments.

 *This project is still very new and very fast-moving.*
+However, it's at the point where more wide-spread testing is possible.
+Please read the [Installation](#Installation) notes for more about testing openrsync.

 At this time, openrsync runs only on [OpenBSD](https://www.openbsd.org).
 If you want to port to your system (e.g. Linux, FreeBSD), read the